Judge’s order limits government contact with social media operators, raises disinformation questions

 In 2021 he issued a nationwide block of a Biden administration requirement that health care workers be vaccinated against COVID-19.
 A panel of the 5th U.S. Circuit Court of Appeals trimmed the area covered by the order to 14 states that were plaintiffs in the lawsuit.

-O’Brien reported from Providence, Rhode Island; Swenson, from New York.
+O’Brien reported from Providence, Rhode Island.
+Swenson reported from New York.
+Associated Press Writer Zeke Miller in Washington also contributed to this report.